mikanmi/runnable-platform/README.md

 }
 ```

-e.g., the _SET_ message that the '_Your AirConditioner_' HeaterCooler notifies the current temperature.
+e.g., the JSON message that the '_Your AirConditioner_' HeaterCooler notifies the current temperature.

+_Custom-Command_'s standard output:
 _Custom-Command_ **--[JSON message]-->** _RunnablePlatform_

 ```json